 The most relaxing way to reach the bay from the city centre is by water taxi.
 It’s a charming 20 minute cruise which sails down the Taff River, under the imposing Millennium Stadium and past a gaggle of pretty white swans.
 You’re bound to spot locals jogging along the shore, rowers that race and sailboats catching an afternoon drift.

 The city’s spectacular bay has become one of the world’s biggest regeneration projects, the downbeat dereliction of the old docks having been almost completely transformed into a designer heaven.
-Dominating the whole area is the mesmerizing Wales Millennium Centre, a vibrant performance space for theatre and music.
+Dominating the whole area is the mesmerizing Wales Millennium Centre, a vibrant performance space for theatre and music where you could listen to someone like this dj cardiff among other forms of entertainment.
 Likened by critics to a copper-plated armadillo the WMC soars over the Bay rooftops, its exterior swathed in numerous Welsh building materials, including different slates, wood and stone, topped with stainless-steel shell tinted with bronze oxide to resist the salty air.

 Down by the water’s edge is the magnificent red-brick Pierhead Building, which has beckoned ships into Cardiff port since its construction in 1897.
 A typically ornate neo-Gothic terracotta pile, it was built by the Cardiff Railway Company and perfectly emobodies the wealth and optimism of the Bute family and their docks.
 If you’re looking for a thrill hop on the colourful carousel which spins in front of the building and offers spectacular views over the Bay below.